antirez/disque/README.md

 networked server.

-Currently the project is just an alpha quality preview, that was developed in roughly 100 hours (so far, keep me updated!), mostly at night and during weekends.
+Currently the project is just an alpha quality preview, that was developed in roughly 120 hours (so far, keep me updated!), mostly at night and during weekends.

+**WARNING: This is alpha code NOT suitable for production.
+The implementation and API will likely change in significant ways during the next months.**

 Give me the details!
 ---